 15. Use Google Search Keyboard Shortcuts

-There are different keyboard shortcuts for Chrome that can improve your productivity while using Google Search.
+Different keyboard shortcuts for Chrome can improve your productivity while using Google Search.

-- Ctrl + E or Ctrl + K: Use this shortcut whenever you want to go looking for something on the web.
-It will clear the address bar so that you can kick off your search immediately.
+2. Ctrl + E or Ctrl + K: Use this shortcut to clear the address bar so you can kick off your search immediately.

 16. Search Highlighted Text Using Different Search Engines

 If you are a Google Chrome user, you can use an extension named ‘Simple = Select + Search‘ to improve searchability.
 You can choose from 40+ search engines.
 Having added this extension to your Chrome browser, highlight text from a web page.
-Then right-click on the selected text and choose the Search ‘selected text’ option from the context menu.
-You can then search using a different search engine.
+Then right-click the selected text and choose the Search ‘selected text’ option from the context menu.
+You can then search using a different search engine.simple select search extension chrome

 Google Search Tricks to Get Info Quickly